-Your doctor may instruct you to fast for several hours before the test.
-Ask him or her for specific instructions.
+Your doctor may ask you to fast for several hours before the test.
+Your doctor will provide specific instructions.

-You will sit down and the person performing the procedure will clean your feet.
-A blue dye called contrast will then be injected into the webbing between the first and second toes on each foot.
+You’ll sit down, and the person performing the procedure will clean your feet.
+A blue dye called contrast will be injected into the webbing between the first and second toes on each foot.
 This is not the actual test.
-It is just used to locate your lymph channels.
+It’s just used to locate your lymph channels.
 After a few minutes, the dye will turn your lymph channels blue.

 Your doctor will select one of the larger lymph channels and numb the area.
-A small cut will be made, and then a tube will be inserted into the channel.
-This will be repeated on the other foot.
-Once both tubes are in, more contrast dye will be slowly injected.
+They’ll make a small cut and then insert a tube into the channel.
+The process will be repeated on the other foot.
+Once both tubes are in place, more contrast dye will be slowly injected.

 Unlike the lymphatic system itself, the dye is visible on X-ray images.
 Your doctor can use X-rays to follow the path of the dye throughout your lymphatic system.
 This can help detect blockages or swollen lymph nodes.